sjmiller8182/sjmiller8182/README.md

 **Hi there 👋**  Welcome to my github profile!

 My name is Stuart.
-I'm a machine learning engineer at State Farm Insurence.
+I'm a machine learning engineer.

 <!--
 **sjmiller8182/sjmiller8182** is a ✨ _special_ ✨